An inexact Matrix-Newton method for solving NEPv: Introduction

 \section{Introduction}

-In this paper, we consider eigenvector-dependent nonlinear eigenvalue problems (NEPv) to be formulated in the following form: given some matrix function $H:\CC^{n,k}\rightarrow\CC^{n,n}$ with $H(V)=H(V)^H$,
+In this paper, we consider real-valued eigenvector-dependent nonlinear eigenvalue problems (NEPv) to be formulated in the following form: given a continuous, symmetric matrix-valued function $H:\RR^{n,k}\rightarrow\RR^{n,n}$ (i.e. $H(V)=H(V)^T$),

-where $\UU_{n,k}(\CC)$ denotes the set of $n \times k$ complex matrices with orthonormal columns and $X^H$ denotes the conjugate transpose of $X\in\CC^{n,k}$.
-The \eqref{eq:NEPv} arises in a variety of applications, most notably in the discretized Kohn-Sham-equation \cite{KSref2,KSref3}, the Gross-Pitaevski equation \cite{gpref1,gpref2} as well as in data analysis applications for the trace ratio or robust Rayleigh quotient optimization problems used in linear discriminant analysis \cite{rlda,rldaref1,trmref1,trmref2}.
-In most of those cases, the eigenvalue problem is closely related to a minimization problem with orthogonality constraints and appears as an equivalent formulation to the original problem when analyzing its first order optimality conditions (KKT-conditions) \cite{rlda,nepv,KSref1}.\\ One can show that \eqref{eq:NEPv} has a unique solution, if there is a uniform gap between the $k$-th and $(k+1)$-st eigenvalue of $H(V)$, for any $V\in\UU_{n,k}(\CC)$, and $H$ satisfies some form of Lipschitz-condition \cite[Thm.
-1]{nepv}.
-However, it is worth noting that most functions of interest satisfy
+where $\OO_{n,k}(\RR)$ denotes the set of $n \times k$ real matrices with orthonormal columns, i.e., the $k$-dimensional Stiefel-manifold over $\RR^n$, and $X^T$ denotes the transpose of $X\in\RR^{n,k}$.
+NEPvs arise in a variety of applications, most notably in computational physics, such as discretized Kohn-Sham- or Gross-Pitaevskii-equations \cite{gpref1,gpref2,KSref2,KSref3}, as well as in data analysis applications for the trace ratio or robust Rayleigh quotient optimization problems used in linear discriminant analysis \cite{rlda,rldaref1,trmref1,trmref2}.
+In most of those cases, the eigenvalue problem is closely related to a minimization problem with orthogonality constraints and appears as an equivalent formulation to the original problem when analyzing its first order optimality conditions (KKT-conditions) \cite{rlda,nepv,KSref1}.\\ Throughout this paper, we will assume that $H$ satisfies the right orthogonal invariance condition

-meaning that uniqueness of solutions can only be achieved up to unitary transformations.\\ Sometimes, \eqref{eq:NEPv} is modified by an additional matrix function $G:\CC^{n,k}\rightarrow\CC^{n,n}$, $G(V)=G(V)^H$, leading to what we will call the generalized NEPv (GNEPv):